 Women’s Health Screening Program

 This program will provide screening mammograms and diagnostic testing for women who are uninsured and would not otherwise have access to these life-saving tests.
-These patients will experience the full benefit of comprehensive breast health care in the context of their relationship with a medical healthcare professional at The Good Samaritan Health Center.
 If further diagnostic testing is required through ultrasound and/or biopsy, those procedures will be funded as well.
 This program especially targets women who are most in need of access to healthcare services and most at risk because of income and/or race.

 LIGHTHOUSE LYMPHEDEMA NETWORK